Mason Greenwood

 In October 2022, Greenwood was charged with attempted rape, assault occasioning actual bodily harm, and controlling and coercive behaviour.
-In February 2023, all charges against him were dropped.
+In February 2023, all charges against him were dropped after key witnesses declined to participate in the prosecution.

 In August 2023, Greenwood was loaned to Getafe for the 2023–24 La Liga season.

-In July 2024, he left Manchester United on a permanent deal to join French club Marseille.
-He was the joint top scorer of the 2024–25 Ligue 1, with 21 goals.
+In July 2024, he left Manchester United to join French club Marseille on a permanent deal.
+Greenwood was the joint top scorer of the 2024–25 Ligue 1 with 21 goals, and was named in the 2025–26 UNFP Team of the Season.